Jay-Idrees/UPenn-CyberSecurity-Cloud-Computing/Readme.md

 19. Exit the SSH session `exit`

 20. Go to the Jump-box again using SSH.
-Now Configure the ansible, in particular the **host file** and the `nano /etc/ansible/hosts` and the **ansible.cfg**file to assign a username `nano etc/ansible/ansible.cfg` in the same way as outlined above in point 9 (configuring Ansible(Provisioner))
+Now **Configure the ansible**, in particular the **host file** and the `nano /etc/ansible/hosts` and the **ansible.cfg**file to assign a username `nano etc/ansible/ansible.cfg` in the same way as outlined above in point 9 (configuring Ansible(Provisioner))

 21. Now that the Ansible is configured in Jump-Box for automation.
 I will create a YAML file for automation.
 See point

-22. You can run the YAML file in the cotainer by typing `ansible-playbook /etc/ansible/pentest.yml` Then it can perform scheduled tasks like installing doker, and other containers like dva(dam vulnerable app) and then `curl localhost/setup.php` to test the connection.
+22. You can *run the YAML file* in the cotainer by typing `ansible-playbook /etc/ansible/pentest.yml` Then it can perform scheduled tasks like installing doker, and other containers like dva(dam vulnerable app) and then `curl localhost/setup.php` to test the connection.

+23. **Adding a load balancer** then add **health probe**(to check whether the server is working before you delegate resources to it) and a backend pool so the traffic can be transferred to the servers that are part of the **backendpool**.
+All the virtual machines that are included in the backpool must be on the same network